Crossroads MVP

 - Use the same Attack Roll for each target.

-- Unable to make any Avoidance Rolls until your following turn.
+- Gain d1 any Avoidance Rolls until the following turn.

 - Trait